darpa-brass/challenge-problems/ChallengeProblems/cp_06_CodeEvolution/description.md

 ### Perturbation and evaluation
 SwRI will perform multiple *CP evaluation runs*, each of which explores the adaptation capabilities of IMMoRTALS for a configurable *exemplar software system*.
-Each evaluation run will result in the production of a performer-generated *evalation score* that determines how well application intent is preserved after transformation.
+Each evaluation run will result in the production of a performer-generated *evaluation score* that determines how well application intent is preserved after transformation.
 Our goal in defining the CP is to provide enough degrees of freedom to make this exploratory evaluation an interesting and meaningful task.

 #### Exemplar software system
 The exemplar software system is a client/server architecture in which a client (called messageSenderApp) transmits message to a server (called messageListenerApp) which then performs some action and returns a response message.
 MessageSenderApp represents the software component to be adapted and messageListenerApp represents the component providing evolutionary pressure.